Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 cd <path-to-web_service-folder>
 git init
 git config --global user.email "your.email@address.com"
-git oonfig --global user.name "your name" git add -A git commit -m "Initialize web service" git remote add azure "your Git url" git push azure master
+git config --global user.name "your name" git add -A git commit -m "Initialize web service" git remote add azure "your Git url" git push azure master
 ```
-5. Once the deployment is successful, you can open the URL (not the Git clone url) that you saved in your memo file.
+5. Once the deployment is successful, you can open the web app URL (e.g., `http://**[unique string]**.azurewebsites.net`) that you saved in your memo file.
 Upload an image for scoring from the "technical_deployment/data_management/score_images" folder.
 You should get a scored image within a minute.

 [Return to Top](#cortana-intelligence-suite-product-detection-from-images-solution)